“How to protect your Intellectual Property while outsourcing?”

 #5 API access

 If an API is created, we can connect to the ready-made part of the secure software and treat it as a black box.
 Of course, we can help you build the API first if you don’t have one already.
 The reason why is that you don’t need to give us access to your code or functionality, which is crucial for your business – if you still don’t feel secure enough to do it.

 #6 Data access

-Data access is crucial in protecting security of your Intellectual Property.
-We don’t give all our employees full data access but only an anonymised part of it on their local copy.
+Data access is crucial in protecting the security of your Intellectual Property.
+We don’t give all our employees full data access but only an anonymized part of it on their local copy.
 This allows us to have control over which data could be taken away.

 #7 Server access